ramsayleung/rspotify/README.md

 - Get a user's available devices
 - Get information about the user's current playback
 - Get the user's currently playing track
-- Transfer a user's playback [WIP]
+- Transfer a user's playback
-- Start/Resume a user's playback [WIP]
+- Start/Resume a user's playback
-- Pause a user's playback [WIP]
+- Pause a user's playback
-- Skip user's playback to next track [WIP]
+- Skip user's playback to next track
-- Skip user's playback to previous track [WIP]
+- Skip user's playback to previous track
-- Seek to position in currently playing track [WIP]
+- Seek to position in currently playing track
-- Set repeat mode on user's playback [WIP]
+- Set repeat mode on user's playback
-- Set volume for user's playback [WIP]
+- Set volume for user's playback
-- Toggle shuffle for user's playback [WIP]
+- Toggle shuffle for user's playback

 ## Installation
 Since this crate is still under developing, it isn't pushed to